How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • increase or decrease in temperature.

-It is very difficult to deal with this pest.
-The very first thing to do is isolate the affected flower from other plants to avoid contamination.
-It is best to inspect the flowers that were next to the diseased specimen.
-If a peduncle or bud is affected, they should be cut off.
+It is very difficult to combat this pest.
+The very first thing to do is isolate the affected flower from other plants to avoid infection.
+It is best to inspect the flowers that were near the diseased specimen.
+If a peduncle or bud is damaged, they should be cut off.

-It is not necessary to use chemicals to kill an insect that infects indoor flowers, such as an orchid.
-There are a large number of folk ways with which you can permanently get rid of this pest.
+To kill an insect that attacks indoor flowers, such as an orchid, it is not necessary to resort to the use of chemicals.
+Exists a large number of folk ways, with the help of which you can get rid of this pest forever.

-The most common method is the use of a soap-alcohol solution...
-To cook it, you should 1 tsp.
-Dissolve the grated laundry soap in hot water.
-Then the volume of the liquid is brought to 1 liter, after which 1 tbsp. l. alcohol and 2 tbsp. l. vodka.
-Before spraying, the substrate is closed in a pot, and the next day after the procedure, it is washed with warm water.
-For the best effect, spraying is recommended every 3 to 4 days.
+The most common method is using a soap-alcohol solution.
+To prepare it, you need 1 tsp. grated laundry soap dissolved in hot water.
+Then the volume of liquid is adjusted to 1 liter, after which 1 tbsp is added. l. alcohol and 2 tbsp. l. vodka.
+Before spraying, the substrate is closed in a pot, and the next day after the procedure is washed with warm water.
+For best effect, spraying is recommended every 3 to 4 days.

 Garlic tincture has proven itself well.
-For its preparation, take 4 - 5 cloves of garlic and chop.
-After that, bring to a boil half a liter of water, to which garlic is added.
-The resulting solution should be wiped off the affected leaves.
+To prepare it, take 4 – 5 cloves of garlic and chop them.
+After this, half a liter of water is brought to a boil, to which garlic is added.
+The resulting solution should be used to wipe the affected leaves.

-You can also make an olive emulsion.
-To do this, stir a few tablespoons of olive oil in water and apply it to the orchid using a cotton pad.
+You can also prepare olive emulsion.
+A few spoons for this olive oil stir in water and apply to the orchid using a cotton pad.

 Chemical methods

-There are a large number of different chemical agents, the action of which is that after its application, the protective substance penetrates into the plant sap.
+There are a large number of different chemicals, the effect of which is that after application the protective substance penetrates into the sap of the plant.
 Insects suck it out and poison it.

 All chemicals are divided into the following types:

-• Systemic - fall into the juice of indoor flowers, making them poisonous to the worm.
-These include various sprays such as Rogor and Phosphamide.
-The most effective are insecticides consisting of malathion and parathion.
+• Systemic - they get into the juice of indoor flowers, making them poisonous to the mealybug.
+These include various sprays, for example, “Rogor” and “Phosfamide”.
+The most effective insecticides are those consisting of malathion and parathion.

-• Intestinal - enter the pest's body through the mouth.
-These drugs include "Aktellik", "Aktara", "Nurell-D".
+• Intestinal – enter the pest’s body through the mouth.
+Such drugs include Actellik, Aktara, Nurell-D.

 Biological methods

 In nature, there are insects that feed on mealybugs.
-These include wasps, cryptolemus larvae, gummy flies, and common goldfinches.
+These include ichneumon fly, larvae of cryptolemus, gummy fly, and common lacewing.

 If a mealybug appears on an orchid or other indoor flowers, do not be upset.
-It is best to remember if new plants have recently appeared in the apartment?
-They can be the source of the disease.
-Therefore, after purchase, the flowers must be carefully examined.
+It’s best to remember if new plants have recently appeared in the apartment?
+They may be the source of the disease.
+Therefore, after purchasing flowers, you must carefully inspect them.

-Even if nothing is found, this does not indicate the absence of the pest.
-Larvae can hide in the soil or packaging container.
+Even if nothing is found, this does not indicate the absence of a pest.
+Larvae can hide in the soil or packaging containers.

 Unfortunately, indoor plants can also get sick.
-All plants, if kept incorrectly, are susceptible to various pests and diseases.
+All plants, if not maintained correctly, are susceptible to various pests and diseases.
 One of the most common ailments is a white coating that affects leaves, flowers and even the soil.

 Powdery mildew - what is it?

-White bloom is a fungal disease called powdery mildew.
-Powdery mildew on indoor plants is a plaque from fungal spores.
-After defeat, soon the plant becomes lethargic, the leaves dry, and the flower buds fall off.
-This happens due to the fact that the fungus sucks out all the useful and vital substances from the plant.
+White plaque is a fungal disease called powdery mildew.
+Powdery mildew on indoor plants is a coating of fungal spores.
+After the defeat, the plant soon becomes lethargic, the leaves dry out, and the flower buds fall off.
+This happens because the fungus sucks out all the useful and vital substances from the plant.

-The main cause of the disease is humid air, improper maintenance temperature, drafts and soil overflow.
+The main cause of the disease is humid air, incorrect temperature, drafts and overwatering of the soil.

 This type of disease is contagious and can be easily confused with another disease.
-If white plaque is found, treatment should be started immediately.
-With the wrong or untimely treatment, unfortunately, the plant dies.
+If white plaque is detected, treatment should be started immediately.
+If treated incorrectly or untimely, unfortunately, the plant dies.

-• If it is cool outside, about 12 - 15 degrees, the rainy season, high humidity.
-Outdoor conditions do not have the same effect on indoor plants as they do on balcony plants.
-Therefore, in non-flying weather, balcony plants should be removed to a warmer place.
+• If it's cool outside, about 12 - 15 degrees, rainy season, high humidity.
+Outdoor conditions do not affect indoor plants as much as they do on plants located on the balcony.
+Therefore, in bad weather, balcony plants should be moved to a warmer place.

 • If the soil is oversaturated with nitrogen

-• The pot contains abundant vegetation and little space
+• Lots of vegetation in the pot and little space

 • Improper care, not timely watering.
-If the plant is often watered and the earthy clod does not have time to dry, or vice versa, the earth constantly dries up, and then it is watered abundantly
+If the plant is often watered and the earthen lump does not have time to dry out, or vice versa, the earth constantly dries out, and then it is watered abundantly

-Since the disease is tolerable, it is very easy to infect other plants:
+Since this disease is portable, it is very easy to infect other plants:

 We create the right care

-To get rid of white bloom, it is necessary to provide comprehensive care for a diseased plant.
-First you need to understand the cultivation technique:
+To get rid of white plaque, it is necessary to provide comprehensive care for the diseased plant.
+First you need to understand the agricultural technology of cultivation:

 Provide the plant with proper care, otherwise powdery mildew will become your regular visitor.
 Now let's move on to treating the disease.